Prevalence-Induced Concept Change: Understanding Our Misjudgment of Progress

 “When problems become rare, we count more things as problems.
 Our studies suggest that when the world gets better, we become harsher critics of it, and this can cause us to mistakenly conclude that it hasn’t gotten better at all.
 Progress, it seems, tends to mask itself.”

-This cognitive bias, a version of confirmation bias, isn't reserved only for large, seemingly intractable social issues.
-Gilbert and the team demonstrated this phenomenon in a series of simple experiments.
+This cognitive bias, a variation of confirmation bias, isn’t limited to large, seemingly intractable social issues.
+Gilbert and his team demonstrated this phenomenon through a series of simple experiments.

 “We had volunteers look at thousands of dots on a computer screen one at a time and decide if each was or was not blue,” Gilbert said.
 “We lowered the prevalence of blue dots, and what we found was that our participants began to classify as blue dots they had previously classified as purple.”